nais/doc/observability/tracing/README.md

 # Distributed tracing

-When program flow is distributed across many microservices, the need arises to trace across them.
+With program flow distributed across many microservices, the ability to observe the different services in context can become a valuable tool for development and operations.

-With no code changes necessary, NAIS leverages Istio and the Kiali dashboard to give developers a visualization of the service mesh and its general health.

 NAIS supports two different methods of distributed tracing: Either by [direct submission of tracing data to Jaeger](#trace-headers), or [envoy-based tracing](#envoy-based-extraction).

 ## Visualizing service mesh with Kiali

+With no code changes necessary, NAIS leverages Istio and the Kiali dashboard to give developers a visualization of the service mesh and its general health.

 ![Kiali service mesh showing the relationship between sosialhjelp-modia, modia-api, and mock-alt-api](kiali-sample.gif)